cimnine/enpass2onepassword/README.md

 Options:
   -n, --op-sa-name, --sa TEXT     The 1Password service account name.
 You
                                   chose this when creating the 1Password
-                                  service account.  [default:
+                                  service account.

+                                  Can also be supplied as environment variable 'OP_SERVICE_ACCOUNT_NAME'.  [default:
                                   enpass2onepassword; required]
   -t, --op-sa-token, --token TEXT
                                   The 1Password service account token.
-This
-                                  was created when creating the 1Password
+It was shown to you when you created the 1Password service account.

-                                  service account.  [required]
-  -o, --op-vault, --vault TEXT    The name of the 1Password vault.
-All Enpass
-                                  items will be created in that 1Password vault.
+                                  Can also be supplied as environment variable 'OP_SERVICE_ACCOUNT_TOKEN'.  [required] -o, --op-vault, --vault TEXT    The name of the 1Password vault.
+All Enpass items will be created in that 1Password vault.
 This 1Password vault must be empty!
-                                  Also, the service account must have write permissions to it.  [default: Enpass;
+                                  Also, the service account must have write permissions to it.

-                                  required]
-  --ignore-non-empty-vault        By default, this tool will stop if it
-                                  detects that there are already items in a vault.
+                                  Can also be supplied as environment variable 'OP_VAULT'.  [default: Enpass; required] --ignore-non-empty-vault        By default, this tool will stop if it detects that there are already items in a vault.
 Use this flag to ignore this behavior